V-LGame/HEx3B/README.md

 # HEx3B

-Chicken walking in a park simulation.
+Chicken walking in a park simulation with a minimap.